It’s all about those “pipeline: passed” badges.

 gitlab-runner register

-• For the token, go to your project on gitlab.com and go to Settings/CI CD and to Runners and look under Set up a specific runner manually for the token.
+https://gitlab.com/ .gitlab.com and go to Settings/CI CD and to Runners and look under Set up a specific runner manually for the token.shell.You should then see your runner on the Settings/CI CD online.

 You can then test your pipeline using: